ollantaytambo

 ollantaytambo points to see

 17 large Andean terraces that overlook the esplanade, belowing to the base of the hill.
-Many scholars affirm that the Andean terraces had two functions.
-The first one contained the slopes on which the Inca fortress was built.
-The second one was being suitable zones to cultivate Andean grains and take advantage of the rough but nutrient-rich soil.
+The Andean terraces served two purposes: supporting the Inca fortress and providing areas for growing Andean grains.
+In this form, Incas take advantage of the rough but nutrient-rich soil.

 2. The Solid Chocana